 The pill robs you of the nutrients your cells need to make energy, plus seriously hinder the hormones that help you with your “get up and go!”
+The effect: symptoms of fatigue after stopping birth control.
+Feeling tired and more often.
 Many women report their energy levels gradually increase after stopping the pill.
 Of course, the added boost of adaptogens we gave Paige definitely helped her reclaim her energy and avoid those afternoon crashes.

 Incredible Hair, Skin, and Nails

 Paige started out losing hair, but within 6 months her head was covered in the fuzzy joyous sign of new hair growth!
-Some women experience increased acne with certain hormonal contraceptives, and others experience hair loss and other skin symptoms.
+Some women experience increased acne with certain hormonal contraceptives, and others experience hair loss, itchy skiin other skin symptoms.
 Whatever your symptoms, they have a root cause and you can support your body in healing.

 Paige was able to clear her skin, bump her natural glow and grow some luscious locks.

 How to Reset Your Hormones Post Birth Control

 While Paige's skin and heavy painful periods may have seemed like a big burden for her to bear, it was actually providing us incredibly useful data for us to biohack her hormones and reset her cycle.
 Here's what we did to get Paige's hormones back on track.